 This is a communion Sunday and the Special Offering will go to One Great Hour of Sharing, the national UCC offering for disaster and relief ministries here and around the world.
 UCC Disaster Ministries has just awarded a further $3,000 from OGHS for continuing operational costs of the South Eastern Vermont Long-Term Recovery Committee toward continuing Windham County recovery efforts.
 This is in addition to thousands of dollars given from OGHS to Vermont last year.
 OGHS has provided hundreds of clean-up suits and protective gear so volunteers were safe.
 They gave thousands of dollars to help Vermont relief, an provided $7,000 for a tool trailer to supply the volunteers who are still at work helping to re-build homes and lives.
 Checks may be written to DCC and marked OGHS.

 The children continue a Lenten series on The Parables of Jesus.
 This week the story is Communion: A Living Parable from Luke 22: 7-20.
-Children begin in worship and then go to an open classroom, where they will continue their work on the Lord’s Prayer and learning about Kenya.

 This week, children rejoin their parents for communion, which they may receive at the discretion of their parents.
 The children are taking an offering of redeemable bottles each week.
 People may bring their bottles to the church on Sunday, or drop them at the Redemption Center on Putney Road, behind Windham Veterinary Clinic.
 Just say they are for Dummerston Congregational Church and the church school will be credited.
 Money raised will go to provide uniforms, shoes and sweaters to children at an AIDS Orphanage in Kaiguchu, Kenya.